BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - SHOULD order the `lsp_connection_strings` on the desirability of a user connecting to it with the top element being the most desirable.

 **User**
-- MUST validate `onchain_fee_rate` because the server may have increased the value depending on the onchain fee environment.
 - SHOULD validate the `fee_total_satoshi` is reasonable.
 - SHOULD validate `fee_total_satoshi` + `user_balance_satoshi` = `order_total_satoshi`.
 - MAY abort the flow here.